[wpml_language_selector_widget]

 Cytotoxic Chemotherapy

 Before modern therapies, cytotoxic chemotherapy and platinum-based agents were the mainstays of treatment for advanced cSCC.
 These agents included cisplatin, bleomycin, interferon, 5-fluorouracil, and doxorubicin, with varied response rates and significant side effects, such as nausea, emesis, and hematological toxicities.
-Combination with other modalities often confounded long-term efficacy data.1 The current guidelines recommend radiotherapy (RT) if surgery is not feasible, and multidisciplinary teams can consider concurrent systemic therapy in select cases (Table 1).2
+Combination with other modalities often confounded long-term efficacy data.
+For primary and recurrent locally advanced cSCC, the guidelines recommend radiotherapy (RT) if surgery is not feasible, along with multidisciplinary discussion of concurrent systemic therapy in select cases (Table 2).2

 Targeted Therapy

 • Cetuximab: Monoclonal antibody targeting EGFR.
-Phase II studies showed an objective response rate (ORR) of 28%, with a mean overall survival (OS) of 8.1 months3
+Phase II studies showed an objective response rate (ORR) of 28%, with a mean overall survival (OS) of 8.1 months4

-• Panitumumab: Another monoclonal antibody with a 31% ORR in phase II trials4
+• Panitumumab: Another monoclonal antibody with a 31% ORR in phase II trials5

 EGFR-targeted therapies are generally more tolerable than cytotoxic agents, but often come with side effects, such as cutaneous adverse events and diarrhea.
 Resistance to EGFR inhibitors is a known issue, with combination therapies being explored to combat this.1